ABOUT THE SOCIOLOGY BA

-FAU's sociology major is distinctive in its flexible "skills based" major.
-The major lets students choose a plan of study that suits their career interests, focuses on topics that intrigue and challenge them, and helps them to build their own "sociological tool chest" for addressing personal and social problems.
+FAU's Sociology major is distinctive as a flexible skills based major.
+The major lets students choose a plan of study that suits their career interests, focuses on topics that intrigue and challenge them, and helps them to build their own "sociological tool kit" for addressing personal and social problems.
 Every course includes coverage of core skills and basic knowledge of the discipline in addition to material that is distinctive to the topics.
-Because of how the major is designed, students who major in sociology will have many opportunities to develop the skills necessary to ask and answer questions about social behavior, social structure and change, and social trends as well as to read skillfully, write and speak clearly, and do effective presentations.
+Because of how the major is designed, students who major in Sociology will have many opportunities to develop the skills necessary to ask and answer questions about social behavior, social structure and change, and social trends as well as to read skillfully, write and speak clearly and conduct effective presentations.

 The B.A. in Sociology requires a minimum of 120 credits.

 The major requires that at least 33 credits be taken in sociology including:

 - SYG 1000 Sociological Perspectives*

 - SYA 3010 Sociological Theory

 - SYA 3300 Sociological Analysis: Survey of Research Methods